Sunflower County, Mississippi: 1980 census

-Sunflower County has the ninth-lowest per capita income in Mississippi and the 72nd-lowest in the United States.

 Government

 The Mississippi Department of Corrections (MDOC) is responsible for the state's correctional services, probation services, and parole services.
 MDOC operates the Mississippi State Penitentiary (MSP; colloquially known as 'Parchman Farm') in the unincorporated community of Parchman in Sunflower County and a probation and parole office in the Courthouse Annex in Indianola.

 MSP, a prison for men, is the location of the State of Mississippi male death row and the State of Mississippi execution chamber.
-Around the time of MSP's opening in 1901, Sunflower County residents objected to having executions performed at MSP because they feared that Sunflower County would be stigmatized as a "death county."
+Around the time of MSP's opening in 1901, Sunflower County residents objected to having executions performed at MSP because they feared that Sunflower County would be stigmatized as a "death county".
 Therefore, the State of Mississippi originally performed executions of condemned criminals in their counties of conviction.
 By the 1950s residents of Sunflower County were still opposed to the concept of housing the execution chamber at MSP.
 In September 1954, Governor Hugh White called for a special session of the Mississippi Legislature to discuss the application of the death penalty.
 During that year, an execution chamber was installed at MSP.

+Sunflower County mirrors other Mississippi Delta counties in that it is a traditional Democratic stronghold.
+It has not supported a Republican presidential candidate since 1984.